Solvay Process Company: 1943 waste bed flood

 Large marshlands around the lake provided disposal for sludge from the process, leaving extensive "waste beds".
 These have contributed to the pollution of the Onondaga Lake.

 On Thanksgiving Day in 1943, 40,000 tons of industrial waste consisting of calcium carbonate and magnesia flooded the hamlet of Lakeland, New York.
 The industrial waste originated from the Solvay Process plant, having broken through a retaining wall at waste bed number 7.

 Two square miles were covered by the waste, which reached as much as eight feet deep in some places.
 The Post-Standard reported in 1993 that "every tree, shrub or blade of grass within a square mile was dead".
 There were no reported fatalities, but there were a few injured, such as Fred Hulbert, assistant chief of the auxiliary military police at Solvay Process, who was treated for acid burns and two frozen toes after rescuing numerous stranded Lakeland residents using a rowboat.
 Fifty-five residents were left homeless as a result of the flood.

 The waste was initially intended to be removed by dumping truckloads of cinders into the waste until it solidified enough to be shoveled out, but that plan was scrapped in favor of dissolving the waste using water and eventually pumping it into Ninemile Creek, which flows into Onondaga Lake.
 The cleanup process took two months to complete.
 The houses affected by the flood, now worthless, were purchased by Solvay Process and demolished.

 An investigation launched by Solvay Process into the incident reported that the dykes at the plant were built of old Solvay waste, not dirt, and that they were built too rapidly.
 The investigation also stated that the demand for production during World War II was too great and help was too limited.
 After the incident, Solvay Process moved their waste beds away from the shoreline of Onondaga Lake.

 Decline and closure

 Solvay Chemical continued soda ash production through the 20th century.
 By 1980, the demand for soda ash plummeted.
 By 1985, the company had lost $55 million over the previous three years, forcing Allied Chemical (AlliedSignal at the time) to close and demolish the plant, dismissing 1,400 employees.
 Several significant buildings, such as the company's local headquarters, were not demolished and were sold instead.
+After the plant closed down in 1986, the main office building for the Solvay Process Company, located on Milton Avenue in Solvay, NY, was torn down in July of 2000.
+A historic marker was built at the original site of the company building on Milton Avenue near Lamont Ave.